ohhappylife/ETLCFA/README.md

   - Bing News
     - https://www.bing.com/news
       - Request API key from MS Azure (https://portal.azure.com/#create/microsoft.bingsearch).
+* Users might need to apply for a license, which can incur costs, based on the usage.

 ## How to use
 - Please install required library (refer Requirements.txt).